 What is Decarboxylation?
 How to Unlock the Power of THC

-The shape and size of a THCA molecule does not allow the body's endocannabinoid system to absorb it.
-Absorption into our system is a requirement for intoxicating effects, therefore any consumed THCA will not produce psychoactive effects.
+The shape and size of a THCA molecule do not allow the body's endocannabinoid system to absorb it.
+Absorption into our system is a requirement for intoxicating effects.
+Therefore, any consumed THCA will not produce psychoactive effects.
 So, if a cannabis plant contains mainly THCA, how do we get high?

 How Does Decarboxylation Happen?

 The central requirements for decarboxylation to occur are heat, time, and light.
 Several processes performed on harvested marijuana will cause THCA to transform into THC.
 For instance, drying and curing freshly harvested marijuana will cause a small amount of decarboxylation to take place.
 This is why you may often see marijuana in dispensaries labeled with certain amounts of both THC and THCA (usually much higher percentages of THCA).
 Adding rapid amounts of extreme heat, such as when smoking marijuana, will instantly cause decarboxylation to take place.
 This is why THC is immediately available for bodily absorption when you inhale marijuana smoke.

 While extreme heats will instantly cause decarboxylation to occur, they do not maintain the integrity of the transformed THC.
 Exposing the cannabis to low amounts of added heat over an extended time period will allow decarboxylation to happen while maintaining the longevity of cannabinoids and terpenes for later consumption.
 This process will allow any THC produced within the material to be infused into any consumable you wish.
 While this may seem very complicated at first, it is really as simple as cooking the parent material at specific heats for specific times (scroll down to view these temperatures/times).

 What is the Best Temperature to Decarboxylate Weed?